Spirituality, religion and mental illness

-- Religion and spirituality are not necessarily the same.
+- Spirituality and religion are not the same.

-- Health professionals are paying more attention to the role that spirituality can play in mental health.
-Researchers are also looking into spirituality and mental health.
+- Health professionals should be aware of the role that spirituality and religion can play in mental health.

-These pages are created by Rethink Mental Illness' Advice and Information Service in accordance with the Information Standard.
-Last reviewed in June 2013.
-Next review June 2015.
+These pages are created by Rethink Mental Illness' Advice Service in accordance with the Information Standard.
+Last reviewed in July 2018.
+Next review July 2021.

 Need practical advice & info?
 We can help.